How to Find and Measure Product-Market Fit

 Step 1: Discover Your Target Audience and Their Needs

 You need to find out who these people are and build user personas around those who resonate with what your product or service offers.
-You must take their needs, desires, pain points, and experiences into account; they are your primary focus.
+You must identify their needs, desires, pain points, and experiences and take this into account as a primary focus.
+Find these people, talk to them, study their behavior, gather data, and seek meaningful insights.
+Then, formulate a product problem statement based on that.

 Step 3: Think About Your Value Proposition